finller/laravel-kpi/README.md

     ->where('key', 'users:blocked:count')
     ->perDay()
     ->get()
-    ->fillGaps(); // if you specify nothing: start, end and interval value will be guessed from you dataset
+    ->fillGaps(); // if you specify nothing when using KpiCollection: start, end and interval value will be guessed from you dataset
 ```

 ## Testing